 ExpressVPN pricing, support, and refund policy

 Pricing is one of the drawbacks of ExpressVPN.
 They are one of the more expensive services you will find.
-Given this, it is good that ExpressVPN customer support has always been world class, with a 24/7 live chat support line so you can get expert help whenever you need it.
-In addition, ExpressVPN offers a full 30 day money back guarantee so you have plenty of time to evaluate the service before committing.
+Given this, it is good that ExpressVPN customer support has always been world-class, with a 24/7 live chat support line so you can get expert help whenever you need it.
+In addition, ExpressVPN offers a full 30-day money back guarantee so you have plenty of time to evaluate the service before committing.

-If you use the coupon below you will get the best current pricing on ExpressVPN, along with 3 months free service on their annual subscription plan.
+If you use the coupon below you will get the best current pricing on ExpressVPN, along with 3 months of free service on their annual subscription plan.

-- Full featured Linux app
+- Full-featured Linux app